 What is the Z Test Excel Formula?

-As a financial analyst, the Z.TEST function is useful for various analysis.
+As a financial analyst, the Z.TEST function is useful for various analyses.
 For example, we can decide if we should invest in a particular stock when it provides a specific average daily return.

 Z Test Formula